Mig-uel/advanced-js/browser-apis/notes.md

 - `root`: The element that is used as the viewport for checking visibility of the target.
 Defaults to the browser viewport if not specified.
 - `rootMargin`: Margin around the root element.
 Can have values similar to the CSS margin property, e.g., '10px 20px 30px 40px'.
 Defaults to '0px'.
 - `threshold`: A single number or an array of numbers which indicate at what percentage of the target's visibility the observer's callback should be executed.
 Defaults to 0.
+  - If you only want to detect when visibility passes the 50% mark, you can use a value of 0.5.
+  - If you want to detect when visibility passes the 25%, 50%, 75%, and 100% marks, you can use an array of [0, 0.25, 0.5, 0.75, 1].